googleapis/python-aiplatform/README.rst

         # environment default used is not set
         project='my-project',

-        # the Vertex AI region you will use
+        # the Gemini Enterprise Agent Platform region you will use
         # defaults to us-central1
         location='us-central1',